Applications for Bursary Assistance for the 2022-2023 school year will be available January 18, 2022.

 - We are deeply respectful of your family’s privacy.
 Applications are reviewed by the Assessment Committee, which operates at arms length from the WBJE.
 The information you share in your application and the evaluation process are strictly confidential.

 - Please note that only complete, on-time applications will be considered.

 - Applications will ONLY be considered once all (re-)enrollment information has been submitted and deposit(s) and student fee(s) have been paid.

 - Families with a total annual household income less than $165,000 (from all sources) are eligible to apply for need-based bursary assistance for students (re-)enrolling in Kindergarten through Grade 12.

-- We have created a quick and easy Parental Contribution Calculator to help you determine the total parental contribution for your family, based on your income and number of children in K-12.
+- We have created a quick and easy Parental Contribution Calculator to give you an idea of the total parental contribution for your family, based on your income and number of children in K-12.

 Bursary Assistance for Junior Kindergarten